A Reflection of Heaven

 Fulfilled!
 Isaiah 66: A Preterist Commentary: Summary and Highlights

 In Isaiah 66, Isaiah predicts that Israel will experience great peace and prosperity after a tragic war.
-These prophecies were fulfilled when in Iyyar of A.D.
+I believe these prophecies were fulfilled when in Iyyar of A.D.
 66, Israel revolted against Rome.
-At that time “chariots and troops of soldiers in their armor were seen running about among the clouds, and surrounding of cities [emphasis mine].”
-Sepher Yosippon expounds upon this angelic army in the sky of A.D.
-66 by saying, “Moreover, in those days were seen chariots of fire and horsemen, a great force flying across the sky near to the ground coming against Jerusalem and all the land of Judah, all of them horses of fire and riders of fire.”
-This fiery angelic army with chariots of fire seems to LITERALLY fulfill Isaiah 66:15: “See, the LORD is coming with fire, and his chariots are like a whirlwind.”
+At that time “chariots and troops of soldiers in their armor were seen running about among the clouds, and surrounding of cities [emphasis mine].”1 Sepher Yosippon elaborates upon this event by saying, “Moreover, in those days were seen chariots of fire and horsemen, a great force flying across the sky near to the ground coming against Jerusalem and all the land of Judah, all of them horses of fire and riders of fire.”2 This fiery angelic army with chariots of fire seems to LITERALLY fulfill Isaiah 66:15: “See, the LORD is coming with fire, and his chariots are like a whirlwind.”

 The following may seem unbelievable.
 However, all information is taken from unbiased historical records and is easily verifiable.
 Sources listed at the end.